 - University Management Course (UMC)

-- Institute on the Student Experience (ISE)
+- Canadian Institute on Student Affairs and Services (CISAS)

 - Heads and Chairs - Challenges in Academic Leadership

 "Every new Dean should be required to take this course."